 When you use the Axon SDK as an advertiser, you are responsible for complying with applicable privacy regulations.
 If you collect and/or transmit personally identifiable information, you are responsible for protecting and managing that data.

-You are fully responsible for correctly collecting consent values and other applicable flags and for passing those to Axon.
+You are fully responsible for correctly collecting consent values and other applicable flags and for passing those to AppLovin.
 This is true whether you use your own consent mechanism or a third-party API.
-The Axon SDK provides APIs with which you pass consent and other applicable flags to Axon.
+The Axon SDK provides APIs with which you pass consent and other applicable flags to AppLovin.

 Best practices: